-5 Reasons Why Education should be a Basic Human Right
+5 Reasons Why Education Should be a Basic Human Right

 Malala Yousafzai once said, “Education is education, and it’s the right of every human being.”
 This young girl was stripped of her education by a group known as the Taliban.
 Along with many others, she wasn’t allowed to go to school because she was a girl.
 When she tried fighting back, Malala was told that her voice didn't matter and was forced to fight for her education.